-Our curriculum is fully inclusive to every child.
-We have a broad, balanced and differentiated curriculum ensuring the progressive development of knowledge and skills; and for the children to develop a love for learning for the rest of their lives.
+Our curriculum aligns with the national curriculum.
+It has been coherently planned and is well-sequenced, laying the foundations of knowledge in EYFS and building on this throughout the primary years.
+The broad curriculum is followed consistently by all pupils; ensuring the progressive development of knowledge and skills; and for the children to develop a love for learning for the rest of their lives.
 We offer emotional well-being and foster a support network within the home.
 We want children to be able to access enrichment opportunities as part of their curriculum, thus embedding enrichment activities throughout our curriculum.